-We allocate net operating results of the Operating Partnership after preferred distributions to third parties and to us based on the partners' respective weighted average ownership interests in the Operating Partnership.
-Net operating results of the Operating Partnership attributed to third parties are reflected in net income attributable to noncontrolling interests.
-Our weighted average ownership interest in the Operating Partnership was 83.2% and 80.6% for the three months ended March 31, 2010 and 2009, respectively.
-As of March 31, 2010 and December 31, 2009, our ownership interest in the Operating Partnership was 83.4% and 83.2%, respectively.
-We adjust the limited partners' interests at the end of each period to reflect their interest in the Operating Partnership.
+We allocate net operating results after preferred distributions based on partners' respective weighted average ownership.
+Simon Property owns a majority of our common units of partnership interest, or units, and certain series of our preferred units.
+Simon Property's weighted average ownership interest in us was 83.2% and 80.6% for the three months ended March 31, 2010 and 2009, respectively.
+As of March 31, 2010 and December 31, 2009, Simon Property's ownership interest in us was 83.4% and 83.2%, respectively.
+We adjust the limited partners' interests at the end of each period to reflect their respective interests in us.

-Preferred distributions of the Operating Partnership represent distributions on outstanding preferred units at the time of declaration of partnership interests held by limited partners, or preferred units, and are included in net income attributable to noncontrolling interests.
+Preferred unit requirements in the accompanying consolidated statements of operations and cash flows represent distributions on outstanding preferred units at the time of declaration of partnership interests held by limited partners.